-Over the last few years since I first published this piece, it has become my most read article thus far, restarting once again the discussion on whether or not Ordo Templi Orientis Inc. – all that’s left of the Initiatory School promised by Crowley in the Blue Equinox – has any magico-mystical validity at all, and brought back to the forefront other stories of ex-members, such as Gerald Del Campo and Allen Greenfield, as well as the scathing critique on Peter König’s website.
+Over the last few years since I first published this piece and resigned from O.T.O. it has become my most read article thus far, restarting once again the discussion on whether or not Ordo Templi Orientis Inc. – all that’s left of the Initiatory School promised by Crowley in the Blue Equinox – has any magico-mystical validity at all, and brought back to the forefront other stories of ex-members, such as Gerald Del Campo and Allen Greenfield, as well as the scathing critique on Peter König’s website.

 I have also been the target of a constant stream of abuse by my ex-Brethren, which culminated in what effectively amounts to doxxing and death threats in December 2018 e.v. – I wrote about it at length in the companion piece to this one, The Aftermath, and so once finishing here, you might want to continue there.